mikewoodld/TheatricalPrevisContest/README.md

 You can override the DMX Camera controls at anytime by changing the view manually or by selecting a default view within Capture.
 Note that if you then change any of the DMX Camera Levels, the camera will snap back to the DMX position.
 Think of it as an LTP Camera Controller.

+<b>THE CAMERA IS PATCHED TO UNIVERSE 7 AND IS THE ONLY THING IN THIS UNIVERSE.</b>

 <h3>Selectively Patching</h3>
 Depending on what hardware you have available to program with, you might want to pick and choose what things to patch in order to save on patched address counts.
 You can do this with fixtures, with people, with scenery, really anything.
 Just take some time to think about what you want to accomplish and choose the tools available that will help you make that happen.